segabl/pd2-streamlined-heisting/README.md

 - Fixes enemy suppression, the closer your shots are to an enemy, the more they will suppress instead of the other way around
 - Fixes Medic- and Minigundozers ignoring the Bulldozer spawn cap
 - Reverts chages made to the Taser's line of sight check to allow them to tase more consistently again
+- Fixes enemies playing full body crouching animations when suppressed when they are already crouching

 ## Credits